• Menu

 Eliminate any Food Intolerances

-As anybody who has tried this before by themselves it is more difficult than it seems.
+As anybody who has tried this before by themselves it is more difficult that it seems.
 There are several tests available including blood tests.
-A good old-fashioned food elimination diet is effective though laborious.
+A good old fashioned food elimination diet is effective though laborious.

 The reason food intolerances are best avoided is to reduce total inflammation in the body as part of a holistic approach to cancer.